PaulVaucelle/FlyingTop/README.md

 //----------------------------------------------------------------------------//

-The analysis code is available and can run on MiniAOD data tier.
+This LLP analysis code is available and can run on MiniAOD data tier.

-A Reco version is available @: https://github.com/Threshic/TrackingPerf

-Look for the _RECO file or "Version-05_10_2022-AVF (Pour présentation TPS)" of TrackingPerf.cc (in plugins) on the history version of the repo.

-For the _RECO file, there are two versions : 16/11/22 and 17/11/22.
-Both are quite the same, the first is more of a draft than the second one.
-You'd rather use the second one (Daniel).

 For people @IPHC that want access to the code:

 git clone https://github.com/Threshic/FlyingTop.git will only give these files and not the CMSSW env

+Fro Run 2 Analyses, the release 10_6_30 is recommended.
+The analysis code is available for 10_6_20 (master branch) and 10_6_30 (10_6_30 branch)

+The following commands are for 10_6_20 but one can replace it by 10_6_30 as it is only installing the release.

 # Release 10_6_20_FLY :